 8. Ten Propositions and a Provocation on World Order

-Richard Higgott FAcSS is Emeritus Professor of International Political Economy at the University of Warwick, UK; Distinguished Professor of Diplomacy in the Brussels School of Governance at VUB, Belgium; and Visiting Professor in the Department of Cognitive, Social and Political Science at the University of Siena, Italy.
+Richard Higgott is Distinguished Professor of Diplomacy in the Brussels School of Governance at VUB, Belgium; Visiting Professor in the Department of Cognitive, Social and Political Science at the University of Siena, Italy and Emeritus Professor of International Political Economy at the University of Warwick, UK.
 He is a Fellow of the Academy of the Social Sciences of the UK.

 "A sweeping and sophisticated analysis of world order, its complex interplay of culture, geopolitics, economics, and pandemic-induced anxieties, with an eye for key academic and policy debates.
 A book for the times."

 Amitav Acharya, Distinguished Professor at the American University, Washington, DC, USA